taheeraahmed/taheeraahmed/README.md

 </p>

 ---
-Hi there, I'm Taheera (pronounced Tahira) and I'm a ✨Computer Science✨ and ✨Electrical engineering✨ student at the Norwegian University of Science and Technology.
-I'm finished with both of my degrees in 2024.
+Hi there, I'm Taheera (pronounced Tahira) and I'm on my 5th year of ✨Computer Science✨ and 3rd year of ✨Electrical engineering✨ at the Norwegian University of Science and Technology.
+I'm finished with both of my degrees in 2024, I really can't waaait!!

 ![Top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=taheeraahmed&hide=jupyter%20notebook&show_icons=true&theme=radical/)